Greenville, Delaware: Demographics

 Greenville and Henlopen Acres are the two richest places in Delaware, all but tied for highest personal incomes, averaging over $80,000 per annum.

 Education

 Greenville is situated in the Red Clay Consolidated School District.

 Its zoned schools are Brandywine Springs Elementary School, Alexis I. duPont Middle School, and Alexis I. duPont High School.
+DuPoint High is in Greenville.

+Previously Greenville was in the Alexis I. DuPont School District.

+The Alexis I. DuPont Special School District was created on April 14, 1919 by an action of the Delaware General Assembly.
+It was reorganized on July 1, 1969 as the Alexis I. DuPont School District.
+The Alexis I. DuPont district merged into the New Castle County School District in 1978.
+That district was divided into four districts, among them the Red Clay district, in 1981.